pulumi/pulumi-kubernetes-operator/docs/design/prerequisites-and-targets.md

 ## How this design solves the stale provider state problem

-To solve the stale provider state problem, you would make two stacks:
+To solve the stale provider state problem:

+ - create a Stack that runs your program as usual;
- - the first targets the provider URN
+ - find the URN of the provider that uses state, and create a second Stack that targets that provider;
- - the second runs the program as usual, and refers to the first as a prerequisite.
+ - update the first Stack so that it gives the second Stack as a prerequisite.

 The effect is that the provider state is updated before the "main" program runs, so it will have up-to-date credentials.